NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-06-Study: Religion and Completed Suicide.md

+---
+title: "Study: Religion and Completed Suicide"
+tags: [Studies]
+---

 [https://pubmed.ncbi.nlm.nih.gov/26110867/](https://pubmed.ncbi.nlm.nih.gov/26110867/)
 ## Abstract

-**Introduction:&nbsp;**Suicide is a major public health concern and a leading cause of death around the world.
+**Introduction:** Suicide is a major public health concern and a leading cause of death around the world.
 How religion influences the risk of completed suicide in different settings across the world requires clarification in order to best inform suicide prevention strategies.

 **Methods:&nbsp;**A meta-analysis using search results from Pubmed and Web of Science databases was conducted following PRISMA protocol and using the keywords "religion" or "religious" or "religiosity" or "spiritual" or "spirituality" plus "suicide" or "suicidality" or "suicide attempt".
 Random and fixed effects models were used to generate pooled ORs and I2 values.
 Sub-analyses were conducted among the following categories: young age (&lt;45 yo), older age (≥45 yo), western culture, eastern culture, and religious homogeneity.